The University of Newcastle

-This degree requires students to participate in clinical placements in NSW Health facilities.
-During placement, students will be subject to NSW Health policies and procedures.
-Students must also meet all NSW Health verification requirements before attending clinical placement.
-Clinical placement essentials.
+This degree requires students to participate in midwifery professional experience placements in NSW and other partnering Health facilities.
+During placement, students will work within NSW and other partnering Health policies and procedures.
+Students must also meet all NSW and other partnering Health verification requirements before attending clinical placement.

-Students should also be aware that they may be required to undertake clinical placement and/or classes outside normal semester dates.
+Students should also be aware that they may be required to undertake midwifery professional experience placement and/or classes outside normal semester dates.